-The basic semantics of a model is a set of concurrent message-passing entities that we refer to as virtual message processors.
-Figure 3 depicts the general structure of a virtual message processor.
-A virtual message processor is provided with a queue of incoming messages that it can read and process as it chooses.
-Usually, these messages are routed from the input queue to programmable message interpreters.
-Any new messages generated as a result of interpreting received messages are sent immediately although their arrival times at their destinations can be controlled.
+Figure 2 depicts the general structure of a virtual message processor.
+A virtual message processor maintains a queue of incoming messages and a queue of outgoing messages.
+Incoming messages are routed from the input queue to programmable message interpreters.
+Any new messages generated as a result of interpreting a received message are placed in the output queue.
 Messages can be generated asynchronously also if needed based on, for example, a timer event.